nico-aero/Detox/docs/APIRef.DetoxObjectAPI.md

 :warning: **Beta**

-Trace a subprocess of your test's runtime such that it would leave traces inside the [Timeline artifact](APIRef.Artifacts.md#timeline-plugin), for a later inspection.
+Trace a subprocess of your test’s runtime such that it would leave traces inside the [Timeline artifact](APIRef.Artifacts.md#timeline-plugin), for a later inspection.

 Example: